-We are an interdisciplinary team of scholars, artists, and thinkers with a passion for Prince's legacy to world of music, as well as to the Twin Cities.
+We are an interdisciplinary team of scholars, artists, and professionals with a passion for studying Prince's signifance to the world of music and to the Twin Cities.

-Arun Saldanha - Conference Organizer (Geography, Environment, and Society, University of Minnesota)
+Arun Saldanha (Geography, Environment, and Society, University of Minnesota) - Main organizer

 Arun had been thinking for over a decade about organizing a Prince symposium, puzzled that so few seemed to know about the uniquely tight connection between this city and the global pop icon.
 When in 2016 he finally started on the project as Imagine Chair of Arts, Design, and Humanities, Prince died unexpectedly a couple of weeks later.
-Arun’s research is on race, colonialism, gender, and cultural theory.
-He recently authored Space After Deleuze and edited Geographies of Race and Food: Fields Bodies Markets and Sexual Difference Between Psychoanalysis and Vitalism.
+Arun’s research and teaching are broad but tend to focus on race, colonialism, gender, travel, and cultural theory.
+He authored Space After Deleuze and Psychedelic White: Goa Trance and the Viscosity of Race, and he coedited Geographies of Race and Food: Fields Bodies Markets, Sexual Difference Between Psychoanalysis and Vitalism, and Deleuze and Race.
 He lives in Powderhorn.

 Thom Swiss (Education and Human Development, University of Minnesota)

 Thom Swiss has edited best-selling academic books on the internet, poetry and poetics, and Bob Dylan.
 He was a journalist writing about the South By Southwest (SXSW) in the early years of the festival and he has written extensively about popular music.
 His coedited book on the web and contemporary cultural theory was the first in what is now called internet studies.
 Another coedited book on the mobile internet appeared in 2015.